Arthur Balfour: Early career

 In 1874 Balfour was elected Conservative Member of Parliament (MP) for Hertford until 1885.
 From 1885 to 1906 he served as the Member of Parliament for Manchester East.
 In spring 1878, he became private secretary to his uncle Lord Salisbury.
-He accompanied Salisbury (then foreign secretary) to the Congress of Berlin and gained his first experience in international politics in connection with the settlement of the Russo-Turkish conflict.
+He accompanied Salisbury (then Foreign Secretary) to the Congress of Berlin and gained his first experience in international politics in connection with the settlement of the Russo-Turkish conflict.
 At the same time he became known in the world of letters; the academic subtlety and literary achievement of his Defence of Philosophic Doubt (1879) suggested he might make a reputation as a philosopher.

 Balfour divided his time between politics and academic pursuits.
 Biographer Sydney Zebel suggested that Balfour continued to appear an amateur or dabbler in public affairs, devoid of ambition and indifferent to policy issues.
 However, in fact he actually made a dramatic transition to a deeply involved politician.
 His assets, according to Zebel, included a strong ambition that he kept hidden, shrewd political judgment, a knack for negotiation, a taste for intrigue, and care to avoid factionalism.
 Most importantly, he deepened his close ties with his uncle Lord Salisbury.
 He also maintained cordial relationships with Disraeli, Gladstone and other national leaders.

 Released from his duties as private secretary by the 1880 general election, he began to take more part in parliamentary affairs.
 He was for a time politically associated with Lord Randolph Churchill, Sir Henry Drummond Wolff and John Gorst.
 This quartet became known as the "Fourth Party" and gained notoriety for leader Lord Randolph Churchill's free criticism of Sir Stafford Northcote, Lord Cross and other prominent members of the Conservative "old gang".

 Service in Lord Salisbury's governments

 Irish Secretary

 In 1885, Lord Salisbury appointed Balfour President of the Local Government Board; the following year he became Secretary for Scotland with a seat in the cabinet.
 These offices, while offering few opportunities for distinction, were an apprenticeship.
 In early 1887, Sir Michael Hicks Beach, the Chief Secretary for Ireland, resigned because of illness and Salisbury appointed his nephew in his place.
-The selection was much criticized.
+The selection was much criticised.
 It was received with contemptuous ridicule by the Irish Nationalists, for none suspected Balfour's immense strength of will, his debating power, his ability in attack and his still greater capacity to disregard criticism.
 Balfour surprised critics by ruthless enforcement of the Crimes Act.
 The Mitchelstown Massacre occurred on 9 September 1887, when Royal Irish Constabulary (RIC) members fired at a crowd protesting against the conviction under the Act of MP William O'Brien and another man.
 Three were killed by the RIC's gunfire.
 When Balfour defended the RIC in the Commons, O'Brien dubbed him "Bloody Balfour".
 His steady administration did much to dispel his reputation as a political lightweight.